HyBattNet: Hybrid Framework for Predicting the Remaining Useful Life of Lithium-Ion Batteries: Introduction

 The signal preprocessing pipeline consists of four main steps: Capacity Interpolation and Denoising, Statistical Feature Extraction, Delta Feature Computation, and Feature Fusion.
 These steps extract a tensor input sample that encapsulates informative features from a recent window of charge-discharge cycles.

 The prediction model comprises two parallel branches.
 The first branch integrates a 1D Convolutional Neural Network (CNN) block and Attentional Long Short-Term Memory (A-LSTM) network~\cite{liu2020anomaly} to capture temporal dependencies.
-The second branch employ an Ordinary Differential Equation-based LSTM (ODE-LSTM) block to enhance the modeling of dynamic sequences.
+The second branch employs an Ordinary Differential Equation-based LSTM (ODE-LSTM) block to enhance the modeling of dynamic sequences.
 The output from both branches are fused and passed through a fully connected layer to produce a RUL value, representing the predicted number of remaining charge-discharge cycles.

-We also evaluate the proposed prediction model using transfer learning under various learning strategies and source data splitting scenarios.
-The results demonstrate that our model remains robust even when trained on limited source data.
+We also evaluate the proposed prediction model using transfer learning under various learning strategies and target data splitting scenarios.
+The results demonstrate that our model remains robust even when trained on limited target data.
 The model is validated on two of the most widely used lithium-ion battery datasets: one with varying charging profiles~\cite{severson2019data} and the other with diverse discharging profiles~\cite{ma2022real}.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:proposed_method} introduces the proposed method, including signal preprocessing, model architecture, and evaluation metrics.
 Section~\ref{sec:dataset} describes the datasets and presents data analysis.
-Section~\ref{sec:experiments} covers the experimental setup, model evaluations, and additional validation with transfer learning.
+Section~\ref{sec:experiments} covers the experimental setup, model evaluations, additional validation with transfer learning, and discussion.
 Finally, Section~\ref{sec:conclusion} concludes the paper and outlines future work.